 If a customer enters their card via DTMF and the tones pass through your CCaaS platform, your call recording system, or your agents' headsets — even briefly — the entire path is in PCI scope.
 That means PCI DSS controls apply to your network, your storage, your access management, your audit logs, and the call recordings themselves.

-If the tones are intercepted *before* they enter your environment — typically by a PCI Level 1 service provider operating at the SIP layer or session boundary — and never reach your systems in their decodable form, you can claim significant scope reduction.
-Your contact centre is no longer processing card data; it's processing neutral audio.
-The tones are handled in the service provider's certified environment and forwarded to the gateway over a protected channel.
+If the card is captured before it enters your environment, by a PCI Level 1 service provider handling the secure capture at the point of payment, and the decodable digits never reach your systems, you can claim significant scope reduction.
+Your contact centre is no longer processing card data.
+The card is handled in the service provider's certified environment and forwarded to the gateway over a protected channel.

 The common SAQ for merchants using a fully descoped DTMF service is SAQ A — the lightest of the self-assessment questionnaires, applicable when all card data handling is outsourced.
 Some implementations qualify for SAQ A-EP if there are integration touchpoints.
 The full SAQ D (the heaviest) is what you're trying to avoid.